Garma1337/howl-editor/documentation/user-guide.md

 Decoded audio is cached in `%TEMP%/howl-editor/` (or the platform equivalent) using an MD5 checksum of the WAV data as the filename.
 Clicking the same sample or sequence again plays the cached file instantly without re-decoding.

 To clear the cache, use **Tools > Clear Audio Cache**.

+## Copying Samples and Sequences

+The Actions menu on a sample leaf (category view) and the right-click menu on a sample row (file browser) both expose **Copy to Bank…**.
+A matching **Copy to Song…** is available on sequence leaves.
+Both flows open the same picker:

+- **Target container** — pick the destination bank (for samples) or song (for sequences).
+Stock entries are labeled `Bank N — Name` / `Song N — Name`.
+- **Target child** — either `(Append as new …)` to add a new slot, or one of the existing samples/sequences in the chosen container to replace it.

+Append semantics:

+- **Sample append** — the sample bytes are duplicated and a new SPU index is appended for the target bank.
+The source bank is untouched; the two copies are independent afterward.
+- **Sequence append** — the source sequence is appended to the target song's CSEQ.
+Tempo, tracks, and events are preserved verbatim.

+Replace semantics:

+- **Sample replace** — the target slot's existing SPU index is kept, but its data is overwritten with the source sample's bytes.
+Anything else that references that SPU index will also play the new data.
+A size-change confirmation appears when the new bytes differ in size from the original, identical to the regular Replace flow.
+- **Sequence replace** — the target song's sequence at the chosen slot is overwritten with the source sequence.

+Both flows are undoable.

+The file browser also has **Add Sequence (.cseq)…** on song right-click — picks an external `.cseq` file (prompting for a sub-song if the source has more than one) and appends it to the selected song.

 ## Bank Merging